arbor-sim/arbor/doc/python/morphology.rst

     .. note::
         This method does not interpret the first sample, typically associated with the soma, as a sphere.
-SWCs with single point somas are, unfortunately, reasonably common, for example `SONATA <https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md#representing-biophysical-neuron-morphologies>`_
+SWC files with single point somas are common, for example `SONATA <https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md#representing-biophysical-neuron-morphologies>`_
         model descriptions.

-        Such representations are unfortunate because simulation tools like Arbor and NEURON require the use of cylinders or fustrums to describe morphologies, and it is not possible to infer how branches attached to the soma should be connected.
+        Such representations are challenging to consistently interpret in different simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connectin of axons and dendrites to the soma.

-        The :func:`load_swc_allen` and :func:`load_swc_neuron` functions provide support for interpreting such SWC files.
+        The :func:`load_swc_neuron` function provide support for interpreting such SWC files according to the interpretation used by NEURON.

     :param str filename: the name of the SWC file.